-Spring has sprung, the flowers are out, farm fields have turned luminous green and Loudoun’s parks, public gardens, hiking trails and horse racing tracks are set for a busy season.
+Spring has sprung, the flowers are out, farm fields have turned luminous green and Loudoun’s towns, parks, public gardens and horse racing tracks are set for a busy season.

 So, what’s on the calendar in Loudoun that can keep you and your family entertained in the pre-summer sun?
 Here we highlight some of the big upcoming spring events.

-April 17-18th: Leesburg Flower and Garden Festival, Ida Lee Park
+April 23-24th: Leesburg Flower and Garden Festival, Ida Lee Park, Leesburg

-Right next door to the garden festival at Ida Lee, Morven Park Equestrian Center will be hosting the 54th Loudoun Hunt Point to Point.
-The event features seven thrilling flat and hurdle races as well as the Mrs. George C. Everhart Memorial Side Saddle Race.
+It’s a big weekend in Leesburg.
+Right next door to the garden festival at Ida Lee, Morven Park Equestrian Center will host the 55th Loudoun Hunt Point to Point.
+The event features eight flat and hurdle races including the wildly popular Mrs. George C. Everhart Memorial Side Saddle exhibition race.
 Riders from across the country come to take part, and fans in glamorous spring country attire set up tables and garden tents to enjoy picnics and local craft beverages while cheering on the horses.